Arelle/ixbrl-viewer/README.md

 # Workiva iXBRL Viewer

-The [Workiva](https://www.workiva.com) iXBRL Viewer allows [Inline XBRL](https://www.xbrl.org) reports to be viewed interactively in a web browser.
+The [Workiva](https://www.workiva.com) iXBRL Viewer allows [Inline XBRL](https://www.xbrl.org/ixbrl) (or iXBRL) reports to be viewed interactively in a web browser.
 The viewer allows users to access the tagged XBRL data embedded in an iXBRL report.
 Key features include:

 * Full text search on taxonomy labels and references
 * View full details of tagged facts